mab253/dataviz_fall23/README.md

 ## expectations and requirements
 ### how can I do well in this class?

 The discussion and lab combination in this class means that **attendance is very important**, both for your own learning and the learning of your fellow students.
-Collaborative workshops and rich, critical inquiry simply will not happen if we don't have a consistently present, engaged crew of classmates.
+Collaborative workshops and rich critical inquiry simply will not happen if we don't have a consistently present, engaged crew of classmates.
 Attendance in-class, as well as engagement (active listening, asking questions, etc.), will count toward your final grade.
 Further, most of the technical component of the class involves in-person labs.
 At the end of each class section with a lab or workshop, you will need to submit your code to show your in-class work.

 That said, things happen.
 Everyone in this course will be allowed 1 absence, no questions asked.
 Every absence after this 1 will result in a deduction from your partipication/attendance portion of your final grade.
 Lateness beyond 20 minutes is considered an absence. **If you know ahead of time that you will need to miss class, please let me know as soon as possible**, and we can arrange a way for you to make up the work.